programarivm/php-chess/docs/heuristics.md

 This is an estimate that suggests who may be better without considering checkmate.
 Please note that a heuristic evaluation is not the same thing as a chess calculation.
 Heuristic evaluations are often correct but may fail because they are based on probabilities.

-## Oscillations by Name in the Time Domain
+## Oscillations of a Game by Evaluation Feature

-[Chess\SanHeuristics](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanHeuristicsTest.php) returns the continuous oscillations of an evaluation feature in the time domain.
+[Chess\SanHeuristics](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanHeuristicsTest.php) returns the oscillations of an evaluation feature in the time domain.

 ```php
 use Chess\SanHeuristics;